 "Lowest floor" means the lowest floor of the lowest enclosed area (including basement) (see "Basement").
-An unfinished or flood resistant enclosure, below the lowest floor that is usable solely for parking of vehicles, building access or storage in an area other than a basement area, is not considered a building's lowest floor; provided it conforms to applicable non-elevation design requirements including, but not limited to:

-- (a) The wet floodproofing standards in Section 8-4.501(c); - (b) The anchoring standards in Section 8-4.501(a); - (c) The construction materials and methods in Section 8-4.501(b); and - (d) The standards for utilities in Section 8-4.502.
+- 1. An unfinished or flood resistant enclosure, below the lowest floor that is usable solely for parking of vehicles, building access or storage in an area other than a basement area, is not considered a building's lowest floor provided it conforms to applicable non-elevation design requirements including, but not limited to: - (a) The flood openings standard in Section 8-4.501(c)(3); - (b) The anchoring standards in Section 8-4.501(a); - (c) The construction materials and methods in Section 8-4.501(b); and - (d) The standards for utilities in Section 8-4.502. - 2.
+For residential structures, all subgrade enclosed areas are prohibited as they are considered to be basements (see "Basement" definition).
+This prohibition includes belowgrade garages and storage areas.